youngkin/mockvideo/README.md

 ## Testing the application

-As mentioned above, there is a "pre-commit check", `precheck`, that can be run from the command line at the project root that will run unit tests and things like `go vet`.
+As mentioned above, `.build.sh test`  can be run from the command line at the project root that will run unit tests and things like `go vet`.

 There is another shell script at the project root called `smoketest.sh`.
 This will initialize a running MySQL database and run various `curl` commands to exercise the application.
 The difference between this script and `smoketestStandAlone.sh` is that running `smoketest.sh` requires a running MySQL database and a running application.
 It takes 3 parameters, MySQL address, MySQL port, and the service address.
 I intend to merge `smoketest.sh` and `smoketestStandalone.sh` in the future.